Settling the genus of the $n$-prism: The current graph constructions

 where $p_1, \dotsc, p_i, q_1, \dotsc, q_j$ are the remaining vertices.
 Following Figure~\ref{fig-splitting}, we split vertex $w$ by replacing it with two adjacent vertices $u$ and $v$ with rotations

 and

 The original 6-sided face is now 8-sided.
-Since the edge $(u,v)$ is incident with the 8-sided face twice, its deletion causes the face to split into two triangles $\lbrack u, a, b\rbrack$ and $\lbrack v, c, d \rbrack$, decreasing the genus by one.
+Since the edge $(u,v)$ is incident with the 8-sided face twice, its deletion causes the face to split into two triangles $\lbrack u, a, b\rbrack$ and $\lbrack v, c, d \rbrack$, thereby decreasing the genus by one.
 Since the original embedding was of a complete graph and had its one nontriangular face broken into triangles, the final embedding is triangular and of a split-complete graph. \end{proof}

-In Sun~\cite{Sun-FaceDist}, genus embeddings of $K_{n+1}$ with at most one nontriangular face were found for all $n \neq 7$.
+In previous work by the author~\cite{Sun-FaceDist}, genus embeddings of $K_{n+1}$ with at most one nontriangular face were found for all $n \neq 7$.
 We describe a similar construction for the $n \equiv 9 \pmod{12}$ case, with additional constraints to ensure that the hexagonal face has a repeated vertex.

-\begin{theorem} There exist triangular embeddings of split-complete graphs $\SC_{12s+10}$ for $s \geq 1$. \end{theorem} \begin{proof} Consider the current graphs in Figures~\ref{fig-c9s1} and \ref{fig-current10}.
+\begin{theorem} There exists a triangular embedding of a split-complete graph $\SC_{12s+10}$, for all $s \geq 1$. \end{theorem} \begin{proof} Consider the current graphs in Figures~\ref{fig-c9s1} and \ref{fig-current10}.
 These represent the $s = 1$ and $s \geq 2$ cases, respectively.
-The log of the single circuit is of the form
+We can follow the log in Section \ref{sec-current} or, like in the previous construction, the partial circuits in Figure \ref{fig-current10} to see that the log of the single circuit in each of the current graphs is of the form